Experimental Study on Reinforcement Learning-based Control of an Acrobot: SIMULATION

 In this example, the values from the $100^\mathrm{th}$ episode onward have small fluctuations with occasional stronger outliers.
 These are often caused by the exploration probability of $ 10\% $, in order that the controller can explore the state space.
 Such outliers and fluctuations of high frequency are obstructive for comparison with other learning curves.
 Therefore, the data is low-pass filtered by forming the so-called moving average over thirty episodes ($ LC_{30} $).
 The result can be seen in Fig.~\ref{fig:stdconf_best}.

 Note that, all learning curves will differ from each other due to their statistical character.
-Therefore, ten simulations are performed and the corresponding mean value ($ \overline{LC} $), as well as the standard deviation $ \sigma_{\mathrm{ICO}} $ are determined.
+Therefore, ten simulations are performed and the corresponding mean value ($ \overline{LC} $), as well as the standard deviation $ \sigma $ are determined.
 The results for the ICO are summarized in Fig.~\ref{fig:stdconf}.
+There, the corresponding mean value $ \overline{LC}_{\mathrm{ICO}} $ and the standard deviation $ \sigma_{\mathrm{ICO}} $ are shown.

 Ideally, after a sufficiently long learning period the mean values move towards the zero line, while the standard deviation remains as small as possible.
 In addition, the unfiltered learning curves should not show strong fluctuations.